-- To introduce the concept of nano-sized particles and their importance in modern material technology. - To impart the knowledge on process technologies for production - To give a comprehensive account of critical characterization techniques of nanomaterials - To introduce the diversity of applications of the nanoparticles for advanced, improved devices and smart materials.
+- To introduce the concept of nano sized particles and their importance in modern material technology. - To impart the knowledge on process technologies for production - To give a comprehensive account on critical characterization techniques of nano materials - To introduce the diversity of applications of the nano particles for advanced, improved devices and smart materials.

-MODULE: I BACKGROUND 6
+MODULE: I BACKGROUND

-Background to nanoscience and nanotechnology - scientific revolutions - nanosized effects - surface to volume ratio- atomic structure - molecular and atomic size - quantum effects - molecules & phases - formation of nano-sized particles - energy at the nanoscale.
+Background to nanoscience and nanotechnology - scientific revolutions - nanosized effects - surface to volume ratio- atomic structure - molecular and atomic size - quantum effects - molecules & phases - formation of nano sized particles - energy at the nanoscale.